 We provide education, assistance, coping techniques, and support for women struggling with mental health issues.
-Through a partnership with SHOPPERS LOVE .YOU. we now offer a Women’s Wellness Group, a 6-week Baby Blues & Better Days program, a 6-week Disordered Eating & Body Image Program, Women’s Speakers Series, and our Postpartum Peer Support Groups, Postpartum Warmline, and one-on-one peer support.
+Through a partnership with SHOPPERS LOVE YOU we now offer a 6-week Women’s Wellness Group, a 6-week Baby Blues & Better Days program, a 6-week Disordered Eating & Body Image Program, Women’s Speakers Series, weekly Women’s, and Postpartum Peer Support Groups, Postpartum Warmline, and one-on-one peer support.

 Women's Program Manager

 Hello!
 My name is Pam Habing and I am the Women’s Program Manager here at MDAM.
 I have a wonderful partner, a super positive outlook on life, and am a self-taught abstract artist.
 You can check out my art at pamelahabing.com.
 I love nature and foraging wild edibles in my spare time, along with various forms of art and expression like graphic design and creating various beautiful projects.
 I love working with people, facilitating groups and planning projects.

 Having extensive lived experience with mental health I am a firm believer in the power of peer support and highly value paying it forward.
 I have dedicated my life to helping others and feel very fortunate to be able to impact so many people in this role.

 Thursday, May 26, 2022